Akillis Story

 surprised us by digging a hole under the barn.
 Then one day when we were milking the

 goats, up popped Akillis head into the barn to say hello!
-We have to keep the
+We had to keep the

-pasture fence hot-wired along the inside bottom so that Akilli does not decide to "go
+pasture fence hot-wired along the inside bottom so that Akilli did not decide to "go

 visiting!"